 health; despite this fact, for every dollar spent on health care in the United States today, only about four cents goes towards public health and prevention.6 A variety of recent reports and studies show that strategic investments in proven, community-based

 prevention programs save lives and money.

-This brief summarizes the findings and recommendations from four major studies released between 2008 and 2011.
+This brief summarizes the findings from major studies on public health and prevention released between 2008 and 2013.